tobob/just-walking/content/blog/20190310/index.md

 wiki: https://pl.wikipedia.org/wiki/Szyndzielnia
 ---

-Sunday trip on a Szyndzielnia, there were many of them.
+Sunday trip to Szyndzielnia, there were many of them.
 It is better than nothing, I would say.